CyberSecPriya/CodeAlpha_Task-Basic-Network-Sniffer/README.md

 ![Image](https://github.com/user-attachments/assets/fd4c71a0-7d45-4eab-bcf1-a7cb44d23a2d)

-This means a packet was detected from IP ``172.21.218.49 to 185.125.190.56``, but it was not using the TCP protocol — so port numbers were not displayed.
+This means a packet was detected from IP ``172.21.218.49 to 185.125.190.56``, but it was not using the TCP protocol-so port numbers were not displayed.
 The script is programmed to check if the packet is a TCP packet and only then show port numbers.
 If it’s not TCP, it simply shows the message "Not a TCP packet."

 This output helps in identifying and analyzing real-time IP traffic on the network.